b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 In the next step we define a variable `df` (for now it is empty) to hold our final result.
-We saw in @sec:compare_categ_data_chisq_test that a data frame can be created by sending dictionary to the `Dfs.DataFrame` function.
+We saw in @sec:compare_categ_data_chisq_test that a data frame can be created by sending a dictionary to the `Dfs.DataFrame` function.
 Therefore, we declare `columns` (a dictionary) that will hold the count for every column of our contingency table.

 We fill the columns one by one with `for cn in colNames` loop.
 To get a count